 The next day we considered hiking up Table Mountain but the weather was overcast and cold so we postponed it for another day.

 It was 2 days before Easter so this was a fun activity for them to do.
-Plus they take a Lindt chocolate bunny away at the end!
+Plus they took a Lindt chocolate bunny away at the end!

-On our South Africa road trip we had mostly been self-catering so this was our chance to try some local specialities.
+On our South Africa road trip we mostly self-catered so this was our chance to try some local specialties.
 We decided to splurge and purchased the banquet which had over 50 meals to try.

 We had hoped to hike up Table Mountain and catch the cable car down but it seemed unlikely the cable car would run with the high winds and gusts up to 100km/hr.

 Here the path zig-zagged pretty much straight up a narrow gorge culminating in a narrow canyon right at the top of the mountain.
 There were loads of people doing the hike.
 A few guys were even trail running it!